 What This Statute Covers

 Estate plans and property arrangements sometimes create future interests that depend on the existence of heirs, issue, or children.
-This statute addresses what happens when a child is born after the parent has already passed away.
-In short, Arizona law treats that child as if they were born before the parent died, giving them the same rights as any other heir.
+Under inheritance law, this statute addresses what happens when a child is born after the parent has already passed away.
+The law treats that child as if born before the parent died.
+This gives them the same rights as any other heir.

 When a future estate is limited to heirs, issue or children, posthumous children shall take as if born before the death of the parent.

-A.R.S. § 33-237(A)This matters in situations where a spouse is pregnant at the time of the property owner's death.
-Without this provision, the unborn child could be excluded from an inheritance or future interest simply because they had not yet been born.
-Arizona law closes that gap.
+A.R.S. § 33-237(A)This matters when a surviving spouse is pregnant at the time of the property owner's death.
+Without this provision, the unborn child could be excluded from an inheritance simply because they had not yet been born.

 When a Future Estate Hinges on "No Heirs"

 Some property arrangements include a condition that triggers only if the owner dies without heirs, issue, or children.
-This statute provides that if a posthumous child is born who is capable of inheriting by descent, that condition is no longer met.
+This statute provides that if a posthumous child is born who can inherit by descent, that condition is no longer met.

 A future estate contingent upon the death of a person without heirs, issue or children is defeated by birth of a posthumous child of such person, capable of taking by descent.